 PublicityIn the build up to the game's release, Valve released the Potato Sack Bundle on April 1st, which included the following 13 games:

 - 1...
 2...
 3...
 KICK IT!
 (Drop That Beat Like an Ugly Baby)

 - The Wonderful End of the World

 The second added an Aperture Science login to the Steam overlay upon completing certain in-game tasks within each game, which provided players with an archive of Portal 2 concept art for each game that contained data chunks that could be combined into a single archive password-protected by the aforementioned 13-letter word.

 The third update added Portal-themed content to the games, as well as a task that, when performed, took players to an Aperture Science page where GlaDOS speaks a peculiar sentence alluding to two locations in the city of Seattle, WA whose combined names spell 'nelipot', the name of a group on Steam where players could find Portal 2 screenshots and a QR code that pointed them to a page on the Aperture Science website.

-Michael Abrash, Mike Ambinder, Matthew An, Elizabeth Andrade, Max Aristov, Ricardo Ariza, Gautam Babbar, Ted Backman, William N. Bacon, Jeff Ballinger, Kenneth Banks, Aaron Barber, Jeep Barnett, John Bartkiw, Mark Behm, Mike Belzer, Caleb Benefiel, Jeremy Bennett, Dan Berger, Yahn Bernier, Amanda Beste, Ken Birdwell, Derrick Birum, Mike Blaszczak, Iestyn Bleasdale‑Shepherd
+Michael Abrash, Mike Ambinder, Matthew J. An, Elizabeth Andrade, Max Aristov, Ricardo Ariza, Gautam Babbar, Ted Backman, William Yagi‑Bacon, Jeff Ballinger, Kenneth Banks, Aaron Barber, Jeep Barnett, John Bartkiw, Mark Behm, Michael Belzer, Caleb Benefiel, Jeremy Bennett, Dan Berger, Yahn Bernier, Amanda Beste, Ken Birdwell, Derrick Birum, Mike Blaszczak, Iestyn Bleasdale‑Shepherd